 Equally informal is the popular practice of inviting faculty members to offer brief remarks on a topic of wide appeal over a catered dinner.
 Usually held at 6 p.m., the event typically features a talk of no more than twenty minutes or so, followed by a question-and-answer period of similar length, so that the whole event is completed within about forty-five minutes.
 The PEP generally offers about five such dinners per term, making them an integral part of the schedule of the academic quarter.
 Sometimes the topic is a recent current event, sometimes it is a broader trend.
 Either way, countless students have enjoyed the wide-ranging offerings of participants in this popular initiative.

-Starting in 2019, the Political Economy Project will launch a two-year pilot program to offer funding, on a competitive basis, that will allow qualified students to initiate their own program of directed reading under the guidance of a faculty mentor, for periods of anywhere from five to ten weeks.
-The fellowships can be used during the Winter break, or during any off term.
-These stipends, ranging between $1500 and $3000, will be designed to replace job or intern activities, freeing up a period of concentrated full-time reading on a topic chosen by the student.
+Starting in 2019, the Political Economy Project launched a two-year pilot program to offer funding, on a competitive basis, allowing qualified students to initiate their own program of directed reading under the guidance of a faculty mentor, for periods of anywhere from five to ten weeks.
+The fellowships can be used during any off term.
+These stipends, in the amount of $3000, are designed to replace job or intern activities, freeing up a period of concentrated full-time reading on a topic chosen by the student.
 For more information, see "Programs" ("Student Fellowship") on this website.